TV9 (Malaysian TV network): As Channel 9

-Channel Nine was acquired by Malaysia's largest media corporation, Media Prima Berhad.
-Media Prima announced its acquisition of 100% equity stake in Ch-9 Media Sdn Bhd and almost completed the company's ownership of all commercial free-to-air television channels in Malaysia.
+In June 2005, Channel 9 was acquired by Malaysia's largest media corporation, Media Prima Berhad.
+At the same time, the company planned to relaunch Channel 9 by early 2006.

+In September 2005, Media Prima confirmed that it would relaunch the channel in the first quarter of 2006 after receiving approval from its minority shareholders.
+It also had completed the acquisition of 100% equity stake in Ch-9 Media and almost completed the company's ownership of all commercial free-to-air television network in Malaysia.